 “How dare you!
 Anyway, what nonsense,” my husband said, “she could almost have been his mother.”

-Well, don’t let that fool you, I thought, it’s quite normal nowadays.
+Well, don’t let that fool you, I thought, a married woman having a dalliance with a younger man is quite normal nowadays.

 “She must have dropped a lamp,” Mister Barneby, the lawyer suggested.
 “Clumsy.”
 A nasty voice said.